 Figure 2.
 Illustration of Crater's ecosystem with only plants and animals.

 Figure 3.
 Craters of the Moon Ecosystem.

 Once they get the idea that everything around them can be divided as living or nonliving, describe living things in more detail.
 Explain the relationship between producers, consumers, and decomposers (see Background section).
-Pass out the complete ecosystem illustration (Figure 3) and have them label its living and nonliving parts as follows:
+Pass out the complete ecosystem illustration (Figure 3) and have them label its biotic and abiotic parts as follows:

 - Soil (rock, minerals)